Juvenile Defense Attorney Miami

 It's important to note that the Juvenile Court System operates under different laws and regulations than the adult court system.
 For example, the focus is on rehabilitation rather than punishment, and the records of delinquency court cases are generally sealed to protect the child's privacy.

-When will a Child be Tried as an Adult?
+When Will a Child be Tried as an Adult?

 In Florida, a child can be tried as an adult for criminal charges in certain circumstances.
 Generally, if the accused is 16 or older and charged with certain serious crimes, they are tried as adults.
 However, that decision is made on a case-by-case basis depending on the severity of the crime and other factors such as past convictions, juvenile history, and mental development.
 The court may also consider whether or not the accused acted out of anger or intent to cause harm.
 Ultimately, it is up to a judge to decide whether or not a child should be tried as an adult in Florida.

-Because a conviction of a crime for your minor child can have such grave consequences, choosing a reputable and dedicated defense lawyer will take the time and personal attention you will need during this difficult time is essential.
+Because a conviction of a crime for your minor child can have such grave consequences, choosing a reputable and dedicated juvenile defense lawyer will take the time and personal attention you will need during this difficult time is essential.
 When your child is possibly facing penalties that include fines, court and legal fees, community service, probation, and even jail time, it is vital to take the necessary steps to avoid conviction.

 More importantly, if your child is facing being charged as an adult, it becomes doubly important to move forward with an aggressive and devoted legal counsel to present a strong defense.
 If your child’s future is at stake, don’t delay contacting our office for legal help.